samwightt/project1-tests/README.md

 To verify the results of a test, you'll want to check out the **Issues** page on the Github repository.
 There you'll want to find the issue corresponding to the specific test case.
 Each issue will contain how to run the test case, the expected output, and a set of inputs with expected outputs.
 You can verify these against your own code and see if there are any problems.

+## Some new test cases were added.
+How do I download them?

+Just pull the latest changes using `submodule update`:

+    git submodule update

 ## How do I contribute my own test cases?

 To contribute your own test cases, you'll need to submit a pull request on Github.
 [See this link to learn how to do so.](http://oss-watch.ac.uk/resources/pullrequest) You'll need a Github account, as well as a copy of your forked version of the repository (click 'Fork' at the top).
 Download the forked directory to your computer like so (make sure you're not in your project directory!):